ylando2/ds-binding/README.md

 In this module there are three macros in two different versions.
 The three macros are: ds-let, ds-set! and ds-define.

-The destruction binding in the arc style work in the following way:
+The destructuring binding in the arc style work in the following way:
 (ds-let argument lst body ...) lst is a list and the argument are in a list structure in example: ((a) (b c)) If you want an argument to take the rest of the list you write: ( a b . rest )